just-jeb/angular-builders/packages/custom-webpack/examples/append-webpack-plugins/README.md

-# Example angular-cli-builders project.

-## AppendWebpackPlugins
+# AppendWebpackPlugins

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8 with the [angular-cli-builders](https://github.com/meltedspark/angular-cli-builders) projects to append an example BuildStampPlugin into the webpackConfig.
-The plugin will inject a simple date stamp into the index.html.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.0.

 ## Steps
 1. `ng new append-webpack-plugins`